-A rash across both cheeks and the nose is often referred to a ‘butterfly’ rash.
+A rash across both cheeks and the nose is often referred to as a ‘butterfly’ rash.
 It is associated with lupus, which is a chronic autoimmune disease that can have a serious and widespread effect on the body, including the skin, joints, muscles, and other organs.
 You should see a doctor if you develop this symptom.

 The swelling of the fingertips can be a sign of lung disease, as it causes overgrowth of blood vessels in the tips of fingers.
-Consult doctor for a full diagnosis.
+Consult a doctor for a full diagnosis.

 This can be caused by fluid retention and go away within about 24 hours.
 However, if it lasts longer then it could be an infection or inflammation and might need antibiotics to clear up.